okta/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 }
 ```

 You could restart the server and start handling requests!
-But… you of course need to get an access token from some place.
+But... you of course need to get an access token from some place.
 If you were handling class from another OAuth capable application you could stop here.
-However, since this is an example I’m going to add simple login page using Okta Sign-In Widget.
+However, since this is an example I’m going to add simple login page using the Okta Sign-In Widget.

 ### Add the Okta Sign-In Widget